 Aggressive Snakes or Dangerous/Venomous Snakes?

-There is a difference between aggressive snakes and dangerous/venomous snakes.
-Not all dangerous/venomous snakes are aggressive, and not all aggressive snakes are as dangerous/venomous as some others.
+There is a difference between aggressive snakes and dangerous or venomous snakes.
+Not all dangerous or venomous snakes are aggressive, and not all aggressive snakes are as dangerous as some others.
 These terms cannot be used interchangeably.

-* Disclaimer : The snakes listed below (exception being black mamba, which can, at times, attack without provocation) will usually not attack unless provoked.
-Hence, the use of the term ‘aggressive’ is based on the assumption that their patience has been tested.
+Disclaimer: The snakes listed below (with the exception of the black mamba, which can at times attack without provocation) will usually not attack unless provoked.
+The use of the term "aggressive" is based on the assumption that their patience has been tested.

-Identifying the world’s most aggressive snake is quite challenging, as the criteria for classifications are so many.
-In simpler terms, not all fierce snakes are dangerous, while all venomous snakes are not so aggressive.
-Also, the severity of snakebites is based on the age and overall health of the person (not to overlook the size and age of the snake).
-Thus, several factors are taken into consideration.
+Identifying the world's most aggressive snake is quite challenging, because the criteria for classification are so many.
+Not all fierce snakes are dangerous, and not all venomous snakes are particularly aggressive.
+The severity of a snakebite also depends on the age and overall health of the person bitten, as well as the size and age of the snake.
+Many factors have to be weighed up.

 Most Aggressive Land Snake

-One of the most aggressive and deadliest snakes in the world is the Black Mamba (scientific name, Dendroaspis polylepis), which is indigenous to Africa.
-The main attributes of the black mamba are its large size (in fact, second longest in the world after king cobra), lethal venom (it contains dendrotoxin), its speed and aggressiveness.
-With a recorded crawling speed of 4.5 – 5.5 meters per second, it is the fastest moving snake in the world.
+One of the most aggressive and deadliest snakes in the world is the Black Mamba (scientific name Dendroaspis polylepis), which is native to Africa.
+Its main attributes are its large size (it is the second longest snake in the world after the king cobra) its lethal venom (which contains dendrotoxin), its speed, and its aggressiveness.
+With a recorded crawling speed of 4.5-5.5 meters per second, it is the fastest moving snake in the world.

 Named after its black mouth parts, the black mamba grows to a length of about 14 feet and weighs 1.6 kg at maturity.
-This deadly African snake is gray, brown or olive in color and lives in woodland, savannah, swamps, rocky habitat and dense forests.
-When threatened, it spreads its neck flap, exposes its black mouth and hisses with a prominent sound.
-Even though it is touted as the most aggressive snake on land, the black mamba will only inject venom (100 – 400 mg) if it fails to scare away the attackers, with the above mentioned tactics.
-And it does that so that it gets a chance to flee.
-It hunts for chickens, bats, birds, rats and galagos.
+This deadly African snake is gray, brown, or olive in color and lives in woodland, savannah, swamps, rocky habitat, and dense forests.
+When threatened, it spreads its neck flap, exposes its black mouth, and hisses loudly.
+Even though it is the most aggressive snake on land, the black mamba will only inject venom (100-400 mg) if it fails to scare away the attacker first.
+It does that so it can get a chance to flee.
+It hunts for chickens, bats, birds, rats, and galagos.

-Sea snakes are those which spend almost their entire lives in marine water.
-Sea snakes are amongst the most venomous snakes, some being even more so than most land snakes!
-They usually prefer living in warm waters, along coastal areas.
-Many sea snakes are pretty docile, choosing to use their venom for defense rather than aggression, but there are a few who can be quite aggressive.
-Notable amongst them are:
+Sea snakes spend almost their entire lives in marine water.
+They are among the most venomous snakes, some are even more venomous than most land snakes.
+They usually prefer warm coastal waters.
+Many sea snakes are quite docile, using their venom more for defense than aggression, but a few can be quite aggressive.
+Notable among them are:

 - Beaked Sea Snake (Enhydrina schistosa)